facundoq/edunn/README.md

 1. Read and write object-oriented python code, including subclassing and method overriding.
 2. Understand Numpy, basic linear algebra and calculus and be able to translate  mathematical operations to Numpy code.
 3. Understand the basic ideas in modern modular Neural Network frameworks, such as models, layers, optimizers, batches, backward and forward passes, and specially backpropagation.
-Therefore we recomend having previous exposure to `tensorflow` or `pytorch`.
+It is also helpful to have previous exposure to `tensorflow/keras` or `pytorch`, but not necessary.

 ## :wrench: Download and setup